IZO-Ong/CV-Exercise/README.md

 # cv-exercise

 cv-exercise is a computer vision-powered fitness tracking app built with Streamlit.
-It uses OpenCV for computer vision, YOLO for model tracking, langchain for LLM RAG and SQLite3 for data storage.
+It uses OpenCV for computer vision, YOLO for model tracking, LangChain for LLM RAG and SQLite3 for data storage.
 The app helps users track push-ups and sit-ups while providing insights, historical data, and chatbot interaction.

 ## Features

 ### 1. **Main Page**
    - View your exercise stats and progress.
-   - Graph visualization of your workouts.
+   - Graph visualisation of your workouts.
    - AI-powered recommender bot provides feedback on your performance.

    ![Main_Page](Images/mainpage.png)